icann/rst-whois-selftest-tool/README.md

 * Better error message when fields of type "optional-constrained", "empty-constrained" or "omitted-constrained" are not following the specification.
 * Improved error message when "Registrar Abuse Contact Phone" (or "...
 Email") is empty.

+The v1.3.1 release only updates the debian/changelog for IIS internal package building.

-The v1.4.2 corrects a bug and a Perl warning only seen in Perl 5.18 or higher.
+The v1.4.2 release corrects a bug and a Perl warning only seen in Perl 5.18 or higher.

 Specification compatibility matrix
 ----------------------------------